ggiamarchi/vagrant-openstack-provider/README.md

 ### SSH authentication

 * `keypair_name` - The name of the key pair register in nova to associate with the VM.
 The public key should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
+When `config.ssh.insert_key` is `false`, this is ignored.
 * `public_key_path` - if `keypair_name` is not provided, the path to the public key will be used by vagrant to generate a keypair on the OpenStack cloud.
 The keypair will be destroyed when the VM is destroyed.
+When `config.ssh.insert_key` is `false`, this is ignored.

-If neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in OpenStack.
+If neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in OpenStack, unless `config.ssh.insert_key` is `false`.

 * `ssh_disabled` - if set to `true`, all ssh actions managed by the provider will be disabled during the `vagrant up`.
    We recommend to use this option only to create private VMs that won't be accessed directly from vagrant.
 By contrast,